upaymentskw/fluttersdk/README.md

     paymentGateway: “”,

-    /* knet for KNet transaction, c for Credit Card Transaction For Sandbo: NA */
+    /* knet for KNet transaction, c for Credit Card Transaction For Sandbox: NA */

     whitelabled: “”,